gukongxin/DiannFDR_InVitroProteome/README.md

-## FDR Evaluation for DIA
+## FDR Evaluation for DIA using in vitro human proteome.

-This repository contains fasta and scripts for the evaluation of FDR in Library-Free search by DIA-NN using an *in vitro* human proteome.
+This repository contains fasta and scripts for the evaluation of FDR in Library-Free search by DIA-NN using *in vitro* human proteome.

 **Reference:** Evaluation of the False Discovery Rate in Library-Free Search by DIA-NN Using In Vitro Human Proteome
 https://doi.org/10.1021/acs.jproteome.5c00036